LamininSolutions/mfsql-connector/source/procedures/spMFUpdateAllncludedInAppTables.rst

   @IsIncremental int
     - Default = 1 (yes)
 	- Set to 0 to perform a rebuild or initialisation all included in app tables
+  @RetainDeletions int
+    - Default = 0 (n)
+	- Set to 1 to retain deletions for all included in app tables
   @ProcessBatch\_ID int (optional, output)
     Referencing the ID of the ProcessBatch logging table
   @Debug smallint (optional)